 Consumer rights in the European Union

-National consumer laws in a particular country may provide you with additional rights as a consumer.
-That is, rights that supplement your rights provided by EU laws.
+National consumer laws in a particular country may give you additional rights as a consumer.
+That is, rights that supplement your rights under EU laws.
 Your basic right as a consumer is to have a product replaced, repaired or to have a refund or reduction in price for any fault in the product that you were not made aware of at the time of purchase.
 There are however a set of rules governing these rights.
 These rules are concerned mainly with descriptions and statements made about the product, instructions and guarantees.

 The main rights that are given to every European consumer under the European Directive on certain aspects of the sale of consumer goods and associated guarantees (1999/44/EC) are set out below.